 When a popular trend or sound comes on the scene, you may consider jumping on the bandwagon, but don’t do it only because it’s popular right now.
 You have to take into account that everyone else is probably trying to cash in too.
 If that’s the case, you’ll just be drowned out with the rest of them.
 Don’t chase waves, make them!

 Authenticity is important, so stay true to yourself.
 Don’t be afraid to do something different.
-Look at Hobo Johnson (my next blog will be on him), the latest viral sensation as of this writing.
-If you don’t know who he is, look him up.
+Look at Hobo Johnson, the latest viral sensation as of this writing.

 #10 Don’t compare yourself to others.